The 10 Best Survival Knives of 2023

 It comes in a range of steel options—including Lam.
 VG10W, Lam.
 CoS, and 3G—laminated steels that maximize durability while ensuring excellent sharpness and edge retention.
 Though the blade itself is on the shorter side (just under 4 inches), it’s sturdy enough that it will handle any emergency situation.

-This is truly a unique survival knife, one that strives to combine all the features that make for easier survival into one trusty blade.
+This is a unique survival knife, one that strives to combine all the features that make for easier survival into one trusty blade.

-The blade is partially serrated so you can saw as well as slice, and the clip point is ideal for piercing, stabbing, slicing, and cutting.
+The blade is partially serrated so I can saw as well as slice, and the clip point is ideal for piercing, stabbing, slicing, and cutting.
 The AUS-8 steel is insanely tough thanks to the cryogenic heating process that hardens the metal at an atomic level.

 The knife handle is made from glass-reinforced nylon that is both perfectly grippy and virtually indestructible.
 It’s also MOLLE compatible and easy to carry in your boot, on your belt, or strapped to your vest.
-Best of all, it’s as affordable as you could hope for.

 The United States Marine Corps Ka-Bar knife is one of the most iconic, instantly recognizable blades on the planet—but also among the toughest and most practical for both survival and combat environments.